USSyorktown10/gridfin-compensator/README.md

 # Gridfin Compensator
-Accelerometer to Gridfin for compensation of a Falcon 9 Block 1
+Accelerometer to Gridfin for compensation of a Falcon 9 Block 1 I make model rockets, and this is for a future steering system Just for everyone wondering: The FAO class means: Foldable AreoChanger Object

 # Things to do
 - [ ] Create Basic code